move-language/move/language/move-prover/doc/user/prover-guide.md

 The Move prover is an evolving tool with bugs and deficiencies.
 Sometimes it might be necessary to debug a problem based on the output it passes to the underlying backends.
 There are the following options to this end:

-- If you prove the option `-k` (`--keep`), the prover will place the generated Boogie code in a file `output.bpl`, and the errors Boogie reported in a file `output.bpl.log`.
+- If you provide the option `-k` (`--keep`), the prover will place the generated Boogie code in a file `output.bpl`, and the errors Boogie reported in a file `output.bpl.log`.
-- If you prove the option `--dump-bytecode`, the prover will dump the original Move bytecode as well as the Prover bytecode as it is transformed during compilation.
+- If you provide the option `--dump-bytecode`, the prover will dump the original Move bytecode as well as the Prover bytecode as it is transformed during compilation.
 - With the option `-C backend.generate_smt=true` the prover will generate, for each verification problem, a file in the smtlib format.
 The file is named after the verified function.
 This file contains the output Boogie passes on to Z3 or